 The above stats clearly highlight how sustainable laundry practices can cause a significant impact on water, energy, and resource consumption in a positive manner.

-How can humans, laundry businesses, hotels can apply the concept of eco-friendly practices in laundry planning?
+How can humans, laundry businesses, hotels can apply the concept of eco-friendly practices in laundry designs and planning?